-Looking at homes in Albany County?
+Looking for a home mortgage in Albany, NY or Albany County?
 This diverse area offers a unique blend of city, town and country.
 Bounded on the east by the Hudson River and on the north by the Mohawk, the county offers a little something for everyone, with real estate ranging from urban chic to village quaint.
 Some of the more popular locales include the towns of Bethlehem, Colonie, Guilderland and New Scotland as well as the cities of Cohoes and Albany — New York’s Capital.

 Maple Tree is licensed to originate loans throughout New York and can review your finances and home ownership goals to help you discover the right options for you.
 We then shop your mortgage around to find you the most competitive rate on the market, whether it’s a fixed-rate mortgage, a government-sponsored loan or a non-conforming mortgage.